CPE Rule Changes Effective January 1, 2020

 - A definition for nano learning has been added to WAC 4-30-010.

-- Nano learning is a stand-alone continuing professional education (CPE) course that is a minimum of ten minutes (0.2 CPE credit hours) consisting of electronic self-study with a stated learning objective and a minimum of two final assessment questions.
+- Nano learning is a stand-alone continuing professional education (CPE) course that is a minimum of ten minutes (0.2 CPE credit hours) but less than fifty minutes (1.0 credit hour) consisting of electronic self-study with a stated learning objective and a minimum of two final assessment questions.

 - The total number of nano learning credits allowed in any three-year CPE reporting period is 12 hours.